0xKourama/Elbanna-NP-Notes/Personal-Folder/dump.md

 	4. how to find out what's true and what's not
 	5. not to believe everything i see or hear
 	6.

+# what makes me lose self-awareness?

+# im tasking parts of my self to constantly do:
+1. observation
+2. critical thinking
+3. asking questions and directing my thoughts